 It is critical that we set realistic goals to hold schools accountable for providing the education students deserve while taking into consideration the unique challenges that must be overcome in the classroom.
 Our education system must support and revitalize our public schools instead of labeling them as failing when they are not.

-As we continue on the path to economic recovery, providing a quality education to students in our public schools has become even more important.
-With a current 8% unemployment rate, there are millions of jobs that can’t be filled because our workforce does not have the skills needed to fill them.
+Providing a quality education to students in our public schools has become even more important.
+With an unemployment rate around five percent, there are millions of jobs that can’t be filled because our workforce does not have the skills needed to fill them.
 It is critical that we prepare our children for the competitive global economy and make sure they have the skills that directly apply to the type of employment opportunities available when they enter the workforce.

 For more information on this issue, sign up to receive Congressman Smith’s email updates.